jjmontesl/ddd/pipelines/README.md

    Nodes are loaded as Point.
 Ways are loaded as LineString.
 Areas are loaded as Polygon.
    All OSM tags are copied with osm: prefix into each node metadata.

-2) Separation into /Items /Ways and /Areas
+2) Separation into /Items /Ways /Areas and /Buildings

    Features are copied into their respective groups.
+These are "major citizens" in the OSM generation process, as extra metadata is generated for them and receive special treatment in some processes (road intersections, area stacking, item-to-buildings associations...)

 TODO (?): Reverse initial metadata ??? items/ways/areas? areas first, then ways with nodes and containment, then items with nodes and containment.